Your Takeaways:

 Don’t Stress, Just File

 Need more time?
 A state tax extension gives you peace of mind and up to six extra months to file accurately.
 Don't wait!
 File your extension today so you won't get penalties.
-Need help?
-Talk to a tax expert to make tax time easier.

 Filed Under: